-The Free and Reduced Lunch Application for the 2021-22 school year will be available by August 1.
-Meals are available for students enrolled in eLearning or in-person learning only.
+The Free and Reduced Lunch Application for the 2023-24 school year will be available by August 1.
+Meals are available for students enrolled in-person learning only.
 Students attending Brevard Virtual school or Florida Virtual school are not eligible for meals under the National School Lunch Program guidelines.

 For your convenience, the Free and Reduced Lunch application may be completed on-line from your computer or mobile device.

 Students that attended a Brevard County School and participated in the free or reduced lunch program last year may eat on last year’s free or reduced status for the first 30 days of the school year or until a new lunch application is processed, whichever comes first.